yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 - **Low entropy** = Repetitive patterns, predictable movements, few direction changes → Bot-like

 Think of it this way:

 - A perfectly straight line has **zero entropy** (completely predictable)
 - A random walk has **high entropy** (hard to predict next point)
 - Human movement has **moderate-to-high entropy** (somewhat random, but not completely chaotic)

 **The Shannon Entropy Formula (Simplified):**

-Entropy measures "surprise"—if every direction is equally likely, entropy is maximized.
+Entropy measures "surprise".
+If every direction is equally likely, entropy is maximized.
 If movements always go the same direction, entropy is zero.

 ```
 H = -Σ(p × log₂(p))